MarcinKilarski/Website-Audit/README.md

-# Open-Source Website Audit Reports
+## Overview

-You will find here a series of reports that can help you identify areas for improvement on your or someone else's website.
+You can find here a series of reports that can help you identify areas for improvement on your or someone else's website.

 The reports contain a list of best practices recognised as important by the community who research and work in the web development industry.
 However, we don't pretend to know everything.
 We want to share with you what we have learned over the years, hoping that it will allow you to provide a better experience for users and make your site more successful.